Bekulu people: Politics

 The paramount ruler of the Bakulu people is addressed as "Agwom" (or Agom).
-The current monarch is His Highness (HRH) Agwom Yohanna Sidi Kukah, Agwom Akulu II, who is a younger brother to Bishop Mathew Hassan Kukah, Bishop of the Roman Catholic Diocese of Sokoto.
+The current monarch is His Royal Highness (HRH) Bature Sunday Likoro, Agwom Akulu III, who succeeded HRH Yohanna Sidi Kukah, Agwom Akulu II upon his demise on December 18, 2024.
+He was a younger brother to Bishop Mathew Hassan Kukah, Bishop of the Roman Catholic Diocese of Sokoto.
 The Agwom Akulu is the head of the Akulu Traditional Council of Akulu (Ikulu) Chiefdom, whose headquarters is at Fadan Ikulu in Kamuru.

 Land subdivisions

 The land of the Bakulu people is known as Akulu (Hausa: Ikulu).
 Ikulu is one of the 11 subdivisions of Zangon Kataf Local Government Area of southern Kaduna State.
 It is in turn divided into the following: